Custom Handlers

 };

-async fn proxy_webhook(
+async fn csv_export(

 ) -> impl IntoResponse {

-None => (StatusCode::UNAUTHORIZED, "missing signature"),
+None => return (StatusCode::UNAUTHORIZED, "Authentication required").into_response(),

 }